deepset-ai/haystack-integrations/integrations/ollama.md

 #### Example
 To run the example, you may choose to run a docker container serving an Ollama model of your choice.
-Here are some commands that work with this example
+Here are some commands that work with this example:

 ```bash
 docker run -d -p 11434:11434 --name ollama ollama/ollama:latest